MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 AngelList allows you to give references to your peers and to request references.
 You can only request references for former employment, however, not for projects or education.
 If you previously worked in tech in some capacity and you have good references who are on AngelList, it's worth reaching out.
 Be sure to mention that you're on the job market as a software developer.

 You can give anyone you're connected to a reference.
 If you worked on a major project with a peer at App Academy, you may want to give each other references as developers, and tag each other on that project on AngelList.

-**"I'm Interested!" vs. the Star**

-Its title is misleading, but the "Yes, I'm Interested" button is actually a job application.
-When you click this, congratulations!
-You have applied for a job.
-The **employer is notified** and will likely look at your profile.
-You have the option of sending the employer a short note when you express interest, and you should always do this.
-Rather than pasting in your entire cover letter, pare it down to 2-4 sentences about why you'd like to work at the company.
-If the company is also interested in you, you'll receive an email letting you know that you have a match.
-If the company doesn't message you directly, send them a follow-up reiterating your interest and qualifications.

-If you like a job posting but aren't ready to apply, **do not** hit "I'm Interested".
-Instead, star the company to save it for later.

 ### Examples of Great AngelList Profiles